Shriramu2002/woromedia-take_home_assignment/README.md

 pip install -r requirements.txt
 ```

 Either add your email settings to your environment or enter them directly at the bottom of the `settings.py` file.
 The setting `AUTH_EMAIL_VERIFICATION` (default: True) can be set to False, if you don't want email verification to be performed.
+Also, update the `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` fields to relevant values.

 ```python
 vim wmtha_project/settings.py